captainbrosset/patrickbrosset.com/content/articles/2021-03-22-A-Year-At-Microsoft.md

 Prior to joining Microsoft, I had been a manager for 5 years.
 In fact, I have been going back and forth between management and coding a couple of times already, even before Mozilla.

 Even if I originally wanted a management role at Microsoft, there wasn't one for me to fill at the time.
-Microsoft is quickly re-inventing itself when it comes to working remotely and across timezones, but it isn't ready yet to have a managers who are remote from their teams.
+Microsoft is quickly re-inventing itself when it comes to working remotely and across timezones, but it isn't ready yet to have managers who are remote from their teams.
 So I came in as a senior software engineer, and that's great.
 I far prefer knowing what it's like to be coding in this environment before becoming a manager again maybe one day.

 Overall going back to coding hasn't been as hard as I expected it to be.
 I've needed to flex some muscles that had atrophied a little bit lately, but I knew JavaScript and CSS so that part came back quickly.
 [TypeScript](https://www.typescriptlang.org/) was new to me, but I immediately liked the comfort that gave me while working in [VS Code](https://code.visualstudio.com/), and it is sufficiently similar to JavaScript that it was simple to make sense of it.